 Nested correspondent relationship refers to the use of a correspondent account by a number of other financial institutions (ie, downstream respondent institutions) through their relationships with the FI’s direct respondent institution, to conduct transactions and obtain access to other financial services.

 A nested correspondent relationship would expose the FI to higher risks due to increased uncertainty about whether and how the downstream respondent institutions conduct CDD on their respective underlying customers and the possible involvement of shell financial institutions.
 Hence, the FI should apply appropriate and proportionate additional due diligence and other risk mitigating measures in accordance with a risk-based approach.
-For example, obtaining general information about the target markets, underlying customer base and the operation locations of the downstream respondent institutions; performing a more in-depth review of the AML/CFT controls of the direct respondent institution to assess whether the direct respondent institution has performed the additional due diligence measures on downstream respondent institutions in a manner similar to para.
-4.20 of the AML/CFT Guideline.
+For example, obtaining general information about the target markets, underlying customer base and the operation locations of the downstream respondent institutions; performing a more in-depth review of the AML/CFT controls of the direct respondent institution to assess whether the direct respondent institution has performed the additional due diligence measures on downstream respondent institutions in a manner similar to paragraphs 4.20 of the AML/CFT Guideline.

 Key reference(s): AML/CFT Guideline para.
 4.20.6